Lynsay/MacOS-Automator-Presentation-Converter/README.md

 ## 🔨 Testing Notes
 This converter only works for .ppt, .pptx, and .key files.
-It has been tested with PowerPoint version 16.51 (365 Subscription) and Keynote version 11.1 (7031.0.102) on MacOS Catalina version 10.15.7.
+It has been tested with PowerPoint version 16.64 (365 Subscription) and Keynote version 12.1 (7034.0.86) on MacOS Monterey version 12.5.
 Your mileage may vary.

 ## 👾 Installation